 100% Greek art!

 The island of Aegina is a real piece of art with colorful two-story neoclassical buildings, cobbled streets and bronze sculptures.
 Besides, it's no coincidence that it's a place of inspiration for many artists.
-So grab your camera and let's follow in the artists' footsteps.
+So grab your camera, book your ferry tickets to Aegina online and let's follow in the artists' footsteps.

 The church of St. Nicholas near the port of Aegina